Andrew Sullivan: Race

-Sullivan takes a moderate approach to religion, rejecting fundamentalism and describing himself as a "dogged defender of pluralism and secularism".
-He defended religious moderates in a series of exchanges with atheist author Sam Harris.

 Blogging

 In late 2000, Sullivan began his blog, The Daily Dish.
 The core principle of the blog has been the style of conservatism he views as traditional.
 This includes fiscal conservatism, limited government, and classic libertarianism on social issues.
 Sullivan opposes government involvement with respect to sexual and consensual matters between adults, such as the use of marijuana and prostitution.
 He believes recognition of same-sex marriage is a civil-rights issue but expressed willingness to promote it on a state-by-state legislative federalism basis, rather than trying to judicially impose the change.
 Most of Sullivan's disputes with other conservatives have been over social issues and the handling of postwar Iraq.

 Sullivan gave out yearly "awards" for various public statements, parodying those of the people the awards were named after.
 Throughout the year, nominees were mentioned in various blog posts.
 The readers of his blog chose winners at the end of each year.